Kpole95/pii-scrubber/README.md

 - uppercasing increased leak rate by 11.34 percentage points;
 - double spaces and non-breaking spaces caused essentially no leak-rate change;
 - 480-word and 560-word prefix stress did not increase OOD leak rate;
+- the OOD curly-apostrophe perturbation increased leak by 12.5 percentage points, but only six examples changed, so this is a warning rather than a broad conclusion;
 - no exact or normalized full-text train duplicates were found in validation, test, or OOD data.

 These checks were measured without retraining or retuning thresholds on the final test sets.